The Spanish bean: sowing, growing, and harvest

 • Hardiness not hardy

-Little known in France, the runner bean is nonetheless the third most cultivated bean species worldwide.
-In many South American or Mediterranean countries, people enjoy runner beans either as long green pods or in the dried form of its seeds.
+Little known in France, the runner bean is nonetheless the third most cultivated species of beans in the world.
+In many South American or Mediterranean countries, people enjoy the runner bean either as long green pods or in the dried form of its seeds.

 Runner bean - Phaseolus coccineus